abdulbadii/history-tidying/README.md

 will result respectively in list number 376 to 379 since all from the first to number 375 get erased and
 list of number 1 up to 374 as the number 375 to the last get cleared

 Upon exit it will automatically clean up all empty and space-only content lines

 It also serves as history alias, so

 $ h --help
 shows history helpful reference

 $ h -r
 reload from file ~/.bash_history

 So don't forget to do

 $ h -w

-after tidying up and feeling sure it's best improved, to save it in ~/.bash_history before exit
+after tidying up and feeling sure it's best improved, so would be saved in ~/.bash_history before exit